lleathers/lleathers.github.io/README.md

 # lleathers.github.io
-# We are experimenting with Github Pages and Jekyll
+# We are experimenting with Github Pages, Jekyll
+# and Snipcart to create an online store.